nickeldan/vanilla_squad/README.md

 } vasqHandler;
 ```

-Whenever a log message is generated, the handler's `func` is called with the handler's `user` as the first argument, the message as the second, and the length of the message as the third.  `text` will actually be null-terminated but `size` saves you from having to determine it yourself.
+Whenever a log message is generated, the handler's `func` is called with the handler's `user` as the first argument, the log level as the second, the message as the third, and the length of the message as the fourth.  `text` will actually be null-terminated but `size` saves you from having to determine it yourself.

 Since you'll often want to write logging messages to a file descriptor, you can use